marclos/EJnPi/README.md

   3. You will then use the Raspberry Pi to connect and control a variety of sensors to monitor environmental conditions.
 The **Connecting Sensors to Pi.pdf** walkthrough guides you through this.

   4. Finally, the last walkthough, **Deploying Sensors.pdf**, helps show you how to deploy your AQS for monitoring.

+  5. Processing the data is the last step.
+The **Processing Data.pdf** walkthrough will help you with this.